aeliv002/practical-mashine-learning/README.md

 # practical-mashine-learning
 Coursera, practical mashine learning course.
 Assingment

-This repo is for assingment
+This repo is for assingment.
+Testing from rappid vsc git